Alabama State Banking Report

 State Banking Board

-On December 15, the Alabama REALTORS® Public Policy Team attended the State Banking Board meeting to monitor for impacts on the real estate industry and homeowners.
-State banking regulations can have an effect on homebuyers, investments, loans, and home mortgages.
+On December 14, the Alabama REALTORS® Public Policy team attended the State Banking Board meeting to monitor for impacts on the real estate industry and homeowners.
+State banking regulations can affect homebuyers, investments, loans and home mortgages.